-The stabilization and growth of the community during the 1960's did however, call for several new services to be added.
-A curling rink and hail was built in 1967, a church was established, and a local governing body was instituted.
+The stabilization and growth of the community during the 1960s did, however, call for several new services to be added.
+A curling rink and hall were built in 1967, a church was established, and a local governing body was instituted.

 Ferdie Edquist, a commercial fisherman and conservation officer, resides at South End with his two children, Karen and Eldon.

 Mervin and Donna McKay from Sled Lake also moved into the area at this time.
 Mervin is employed with D.N.S.
 They have three children; Paul, Kevin and Angela.

 "How times change!
 From coal oil lamps to

 electricity is a God-send.
 But we still have people

 who come and ask if they couldn't have a coal oil

 lamp to show their grandchildren what was used